nojvek/smls/SML.md

 Let's reduce the amount of typing.
 As you'll see ideas from [Jade](http://jade-lang.com/) and [Emmet](http://emmet.io/) are borrowed.

-Note that since SML will also transpile to XML as its XHTML compliant
+Note that SML will also transpile to XML as its XHTML compliant
 ```
 <!DOCTYPE html>
 <html>